Last Updated on May 6, 2021 by Maggie Sutton

 With technology and information constantly changing, it’s difficult for schools to keep up.
 Textbooks are costly and a lot of book manufacturing companies, like Pearson, are moving to online resources.
 You can help educators by writing a grant for tablets or computers in the classroom.
 You can also donate refurbished technological items to your local school.
 As those devices start to wear out from being used on a daily basis by students, there become fewer tablets and computers available.
 If there are computer labs in the school, devices need to be updated or replaced.
 Do what you can, or donate what you can to bring technology to your teachers and their students.

 A teacher will never say no to donated books.
 Teachers will often use their own money to buy books from used bookstores, garage sales, and secondhand thrift shops.
 Educators can’t seem to pass them up.
 If you have extra books that are school age appropriate, donate them to your local school.
 If you have other books that you can trade in at a used bookstore, give those books to the teacher to trade.
-If the bookstore has credit options, exchange the books for a gift card and give it to the teacher.
+Or, if the bookstore has credit options, exchange the books for a gift card and give it to the teacher.
 If you have an incomplete set of Encyclopedias, donate them to your local school.
 You’d be amazed at how useful they can be for research, crafts, and even teaching kids how to spell.

 Volunteer in the Classroom